-Oversight: The supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
+Oversight: VI.A.2.c).(3) the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.

 The GMEC’s responsibilities include monitoring residency programs’ supervision of residents and ensuring that supervision is consistent with ACGME requirements and the following:

 - The provision of safe and effective patient care.

 - Progressive responsibility appropriate to the resident’s level of education, competence, and experience.

 Penn State Health and Penn State College of Medicine are fully committed to the education of health care professionals and providers as part of its core mission.
 This includes, but certainly is not limited to, allocation of substantial resources to support the educational programs, including those in graduate medical education.
 Penn State Health and Penn State College of Medicine will continue to provide the educational environment and opportunities to meet the needs of all students and trainees.